far-han12/cse489_lab/README.md

 # Bangladesh Landmarks
+## 📱 Download Demo
+You can download the latest compiled APK to test the application on your Android device:

+**⬇️ Download Bangladesh Landmarks APK**](app-release.apk)

 ## App Summary
 **Bangladesh Landmarks** is a Flutter-based Android application designed to manage and visualize geographical landmark records.
 The app communicates with a remote REST service to fetch, create, update, and delete landmark data.
 It features a modern tabbed interface that allows users to view landmarks on an interactive Google Map, browse them in a list format, and add new entries with automatic GPS detection and image handling.